Prescriptions can be renewed by phone at our pharmacy. Call 914-556-2511 for free delivery.

 - Podiatry: In-person

 If you have fever, cough, shortness of breath, bodyaches, headaches or diarrhea, please call and request a telehealth visit.
 Do not come in for a visit without having been screened.

 Stay safe, be safe

-Advise your doctor if you have fever, cough, sore throat or shortness of breath as these symptoms could be concerning for COVID-19.
+- Advise your doctor if you have a fever, cough, sore throat or shortness of breath, as these symptoms could be concerning for COVID-19.

-Wear cloth face coverings in public at all times.
-Do not use surgical masks or N-95 respirators.
-Those are critical supplies that must be reserved for healthcare workers and other medical first responders.
+- Do not use surgical masks or N-95 respirators.
+These critical supplies must be reserved for healthcare workers and other medical first responders.